jpype-project/jpype/doc/dbapi2.rst

 user can manually convert to the correct type by constructing a Java object or applying the JPype casting operator.
 Some Java types have built in implicit conversions from the corresponding type.
 For all other conversions, an adapter.
-An adaptor is defined as a type to convert from and a conversion function which takes a single argument that returns a Java object.
+An adapter is defined as a type to convert from and a conversion function which takes a single argument that returns a Java object.

-The adaptor maps can be supplied in three ways.
-Each JDBC type holds a dictionary called `adapters <jdbctype.adapters_>`_.
-For example, to add ``memoryview`` to the JDBC STRING type, one would call ``dbapi2.STRING.adapters[memoryview] = JArray(JByte)`` which would create a Java byte array from any memory view that is passed into a STRING parameter.
-Adapters can also be set on a per connection basis.
+The adapter maps are stored in the connection.
 The adapter map can be supplied when calling `connect`_ , or added to the map later through the `adapters <connection.adapters_>`_ property.
-Last, sometimes an adapter needs to be supplied only to a specific execute command.
-In this case, the keyword argument to the excute methods can be used.
-Adapters can also be disabled on an individual statement by providing ``None`` to the adapters keyword argument.

 .. _setters: